monikma/monikma.github.io/_posts/2016-06-02-difference-between-default-and-protected-in-Java.md

   </tr>
 </table>

 Highly illogical, isn't it?
-But I bet that is why it causes so much confusion when you try to shrink it to a list.
+But I bet that is why it caused me so much confusion when I tried to shrink it to a list.

 ### The solution